Intruder Watch by DARC, Germany

 28.000 - 29.700

 In the national context it's regulated by Amateurfunkverordnung (AFuV), Anlage 1 (zu § 1 Nr.
 6).

-In cooperation with the German Federal Network Agency
+Cooperation partner of the German Federal Network Agency

 Monitoring and reporting centre for foreign radio services within the exclusive amateur radio bands up to 30 MHz (shortwave, HF)